mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 If you try programming in Spiral and target F# or Python, you'll quickly see a huge disadvantage of having to use macros for everything.
 No editor support.
 No autocomplete.
 And this really matters to one's enjoyment of programming in a language.

-## What Is Truly Great About Spiral
+## Spiral's Niche - What Is Truly Great About Spiral

 It is essentially times like this.
 A company has a novel piece of hardware.
 It has maybe a Python and a C backend, and is filled to the brim with low level C programmers.
 Maybe it is aware that interop with existing platforms as well as writing reusable libraries is a problem it needs to resolve, but has no idea how to proceed.
 None of the existing languages offer a clean solution to this problem.